 Submitted by Jarrod Heil from Ramble Around the World

 Viñales, Cuba is tucked amongst towering limestone mogotes that protrude from the ground like a scene from Jurrasic Park.
 Sun-soaked and beaming with green flora off its sheer cliff faces, it seems like paradise.
 Viñales is home to a unique set of geomorphological formations that only exist in China, Malaysia and this area of Cuba.
+It is the perfect place to take a day trip from Havana.

 Under the lush green palm trees, red-dirt unpaved roads and colorful colonial-style houses lie a network of karstic caves that weave through the mogote mountains and into the beautiful valley.
 A valley that produces nearly 90 percent of Cuba’s tobacco, which then packs those famous Cuban cigars known the world over.